KindOPSTAR/COVID-19-NZ-DATA-ANALYSIS/README.md

 ##### 2020-5-26 - no any new case since 4 days ago
 ##### 2020-5-29 - no any new case since 7 days ago
+##### 2020-5-29 - no any new case since 8 days ago - only 1 active case left in Auckland